Fasting | Spiritual Fasting

 Fasting is not the same thing as dieting, which is done when you are trying to lose weight, you stop eating the things you want to eat.
 So dieting is hard while fasting is wonderfully easy without eating, so you can seek God’s presence.

 In Christianity fasting is done to seek a closer intimacy with God.
 Some Western Christians observe the Lenten fast and they also fast on Ash Wednesday and Good Friday.

 In Buddhism, there are some periods of fasting usually on full-moon days and other holidays.

 In Jainism fasting is according to certain prescribed rules and practicing a certain type of meditation leads to trances, that enable an individual to dissociate themselves from the world and reach a transcendent state.

 For Jews Yom Kippur, the day at Atonement is the best-known fast day.
 The Jewish calendar has six other fast days.

 Motives for undertaking a fast are varied, some do it to increase self-control, others to propitiate a deity.
-Women fast to bring religious merit and God’s blessing to their family.
+Women fast to bring religious merit and God’s blessing to their families.

-In Hinduism, fasting doesn’t mean going without food altogether, Fasting food includes milk, yogurt, fruits and certain root vegetables, dates and sago.
+In Hinduism, fasting doesn’t mean going without food altogether, Fasting food includes milk, yogurt, fruits, and certain root vegetables, dates, and sago.
 But rice, wheat, millet, pulses, onion, and garlic are excluded.
-In spite of there being many permissible foods, many people allow themselves only water to drink between sunrise and sunset and break there fast after the moonrise.
+In spite of there being many permissible foods, many people allow themselves only water to drink between sunrise and sunset and break their fast after the moonrise.